April showers ...

 1965 A warm start, but then cold and unsettled.
 A thundery, showery month.
 There was a violent, unexpected thunderstorm over London on the afternoon of the 7th.
 On the 12th a series of tornadoes caused structural damage in East Anglia.
 Most notable of these was the Clacton tornado that affected Clacton, and Great Holland, with structural damage and loss of chimney pots.
 An unsettled, cold, thundery Easter, with some snow showers (17-19th).

 1966 Cold, dull, and wet.
 Very wet in southwest England, where it was one of the wettest Aprils of the century: there was about three times the average rainfall.
 There was a notable snowdall in some places in the north on the 1st; parts of Lancashire saw at least six inches, and some sites might have had a foot of snow.
 It was warm around Easter (10th).
 The snow fell as a shallow low moved across the Midlands on the 1st-2nd.
-There was a significant late snowfall in the south on the night of 13-14th, and throughtout the following day, which was also a cold day in an northeasterly wind.
+There was a significant late snowfall in the south on the night of 13-14th, and throughtout the following day, which was also very cold in an northeasterly wind.
 Brighton had a couple of inches of snow; snow cover was 15 cm deep on the high ground from Kent to Hampshire.
-IN some places it snowed continuously for 48 hours.
+In some places it snowed continuously for 48 hours.
 It was dull and cold until the the 27th.
 The cold, snowy month had a damaging effect on breeding birds.

 1967 Very slightly cooler than average.

 1968 A cold first half.
-There was a notable cold snap following notable warm spell at end of March: it was 25.0C in Cromer, Norfolk on 29 March, but -10.6C at Achnagiochan (Strathspey) on the morning of the 2nd; there was a light covering of snow across east England, with temperatures near freezing, accompanied by a strong north wind.
-A minimum of -9.4C was recorded near Corby, Northants., on the 4th.
+There was a notable cold snap following notable warm spell at end of March: it was 25.0C in Cromer, Norfolk on 29 March, but -10.6C at Achnagiochan (Strathspey) on the morning of the 2nd of April; there was a light covering of snow across east England, with temperatures near freezing, accompanied by a strong north wind.
+A minimum of -9.4C was recorded at Caldecott (Rutland) near Corby, Northants., on the 4th.
 There was widespread light snow, and a blizzard in Scotland on the 2nd.
 20 cm of snow lay in Edinburgh and it was cut off for a while.
 The cold air was introduced by a cold front moving south on the 2nd; the temperature fell 10C in 3 hours in the south on the 2nd.
 Also on the 21st, the Great Coventry Tornado, unusually occurring on a warm, calm day.

 1969 Slightly cooler than average (7.4C).
 There were northerly winds and snow showers at first, but then the first week was mainly sunny, and quite warm by the 7th.
 The rest of the month was unsettled and cold, with rain, showers, and some snow, with some sharp frosts.